Gert Kotzé

 Gerrit Jacobus Maas Kotzé (12 August 1940 – 29 January 2020) was a South African international rugby union player.

 Kotzé was born in Vredendal and educated at Hoërskool Vredendal.

 A prop, Kotzé spent his entire career with Cape Town club Northerns (Connect NTK RFC) situated in Parow North.
 He won two Currie Cup titles representing Western Province and featured in their win over France in 1964.
 His international opportunity came in 1967, when he played as a tight–head prop in all four home Test matches against France, forming a front–row with Gys Pitzer and Tiny Neethling.
 He missed out on participating in the 1968 British Lions series after injuring an ankle during the trials.

 Kotzé was a graduate of Stellenbosch University and worked many years for the financial firm Sanlam.

-Family and Personal Life

-He had a brother named Johannes Daniel Kotzé (1945-2012).